Vamsipops/Illumio-Tech-Assessment/README.md

-# Illumio Tech Assessment - Log Count Generator
+# Illumio Technical Assessment - Log Count Generator

 This project provides a script to process and count log data.
 It computes: